section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

 __Cons:__ The denominator rises in a quadratic fashion, making it challenging to work with since adding each additional word raises the total value.
 The value grows with time.
 As a result, learning becomes sluggish and eventually comes to a halt.
 ### AdaDelta
-Adadelta optimization is a stochastic gradient descent method that uses an adaptive learning rate for each dimension to address two problems:
+Adadelta optimization is a stochastic gradient descent method that uses an adaptive learning rate for each dimension to address the following problems:
 - It can be hard to figure out how much to learn in each dimension.
 - The rate at which you learn decreases over time during training.
 - The need for a global learning rate that can be set manually.